 At the end of the 20th century, great advancements had been achieved in renewable technologies.
-Solar, wind power, hydro power, and geothermal achieved incredible leaps in efficiency, cost and reliability.
+Solar, wind, hydro, and geothermal power achieved incredible leaps in efficiency, cost, and reliability.
 Although these technologies were on the rise, competent renewable energy providers were scarce.
-Scott and Andy, with the addition of Toby Schmidt, a fellow NOLS instructor, received the training and gained valuable experience installing renewable energy projects for residential homes, commercial buildings, and public organizations.
+Scott and Andy, with the addition of Toby Schmidt, a fellow NOLS instructor, dove into the training and gained valuable experience installing renewable energy projects for residential homes, commercial buildings, and public organizations.

-In the first eight years of business, we offered services in all forms of renewable energy; solar for mountain cabins, wind power for remote ranches, solar hot water heating, passive solar home design, ground source heat pumps and micro-hydroelectric systems.
-If it reduced conventional fuel use, is was a good thing.
+In the first eight years of business, Creative Energies offered services in many forms of renewable energy; solar for mountain cabins, wind power for remote ranches, solar hot water heating, passive solar home design, ground source heat pumps, and micro-hydroelectric systems.
+If it reduced conventional fuel use, it was a good thing.

-We narrowed our focus to specialize in solar energy.
-Today our focus is on residential, commercial, and public facilities as well as off grid solar power.
-Today, we are a focused, dynamic company with head quarters in Utah, Wyoming and Idaho.
-Our steady growth in the renewable energy market has extended our areas of operation throughout the Rocky Mountain West.
+Since then we have narrowed our focus solely on solar energy.
+The scope of our solar installation work expands to residential, commercial, and public facilities as well as off grid solar power for stand-alone projects.
+We are a focused, dynamic company with offices in Utah and Wyoming.
+Our steady growth in the solar energy market has extended our areas of operation throughout the Rocky Mountain West.

 Creative Energies suffered a tragic loss in April of 2015 when three employees, including one of the company’s founders and owners, were killed in a small plane crash in central Idaho.
 The pilot of the plane also perished.
 Rusty Cheney, AJ Linnell, and Andy Tyson all worked in Creative Energies’ Idaho office.
 Andy was one of the business’ founders and owners.
 They died in the course of their work, visiting a remote ranch to plan a solar power system.